Neuse River waterdog: Diet and feeding

 Adults feed from the mouths of their retreats or move about in search of prey at night.
 Olfaction and sight play important roles in locating food.
 Animals are active away from cover at night, and also during raised water levels and increased turbidity.
 Individuals are inactive when stream temperatures exceed 18 °C.

 Adults mainly prey on snails, earthworms, isopods, amphipods, mayflies, stoneflies, caddisflies, true flies, and fish.
 Other prey include: slugs, leeches, spiders, crayfish, centipedes, millipedes, odonates, hellgrammites, beetles, caterpillars, and salamanders.
 Prey of larvae are mainly ostracods, copepods, mayflies, true flies, and beetles.
 Other prey items of larva include: earthworms, caldocerans, isopods, amphipods, collembolans, odonates, and stoneflies along with other insects.

 Predation

 Mainly preyed on by fish, Neuse River waterdogs produce chemical defenses to ward off these predators.

 Conservation

 While the Neuse River waterdog is overall ranked of least concern by the International Union for Conservation of Nature, they are assessed as having a decreasing population trend.
 Predominant threats to the species are habitat degradation and destruction due to agricultural pollution, development and humans' modification of streams by channelization and impoundment.
 The U.S. Fish and Wildlife Service declared the Neuse River waterdog a federally threatened species under the Endangered Species Act of 1973 in 2021, with designation of critical habitat.
+The Neuse River basin has lost about 40% of its historical distribution, while the Tar-Pamlico basin has lost about 30% due to development and drought.